 One of the most disruptive moves for both law firms and the in-house law departments that hire the firms is now being caused by Bodhala.
 Created by former Kansas politician and Harvard Law graduate Raj Goyle, Bodhala is the first platform that unlocks the power of big data and machine learning to equip law departments and firms with the evidence required to efficiently make critical business decisions.

 I recently spoke with Goyle about how Bodhala is bringing law into the 21st century.
 The law is an industry that “is just now realizing the abundance of unstructured data available for use.
 Bodhala is the only platform that can take the mass quantity of data, analyze it, and provide actionable, easy-to-use insights.”

-Goyle and his partner Ketan Jhaveri are Co-CEOs and Harvard Law School buddies from a couple decades ago.
+Goyle and his partner Ketan Jhaveri are Co-Founders and Harvard Law School buddies from a couple decades ago.
 Jhaveri came up through a traditional white shoe law firm and a Department of Justice position, whereas Goyle moved in a “more circuitous route.”
 The more they looked at the business of law, the more the pair discovered about this half a trillion dollar global under the radar industry.
 “It is like furniture,” observes Goyle.
 “Someone said to me last week that the law lacks an operating system.”

 Bodhala has essentially invented the field of legal data science.

 The legal market and world in which it operates is changing rapidly.
 No longer can the General Counsel at a corporation tap their friends for outside counsel work.”